ryanve/frontend-exercises/README.md

 ### Getting started

 First, [fork](https://github.com/RadiusIntelligence/frontend-exercises/fork) this repo.
+Once forked, clone your fork to your local machine.
 If you need to know how to fork a repo, see [this](https://guides.github.com/activities/forking/).

 ### Performing the interview tasks

 Find and open `app/index.html` in your browser.
 Follow the directions from there.
 If you prefer [gulp](http://gulpjs.com), you can run 'gulp watch' from the command line and work that way, too.
+If you don't have gulp installed, don't worry about it.
+It's a bit much to explain here and not strictly needed.

 ### When you are finished

-When you have the tasks completed to your
+When you have the tasks completed to your satisfaction, save your work and push to Github.
+Share the URL of your private fork with your contact at Radius.
+You'll hear from us soon with the next steps!

 ### Tips ###